kikrahau/Battleships/README.md

 ## Description

-This project is to develop more advanced skills in Object Orientated design and programming.
+The aim of this project is to develop more advanced skills in Object Orientated design and programming.

-The task is to build a game that model the paper-based game, Battleships.
+The task is to build a game that models the board game, Battleships.
 Each player has a 10x10 two dimensional board which they place a number of battleships of varying sizes.

 Once each player places their ships on their board they takes turns to take shots at their opponents board.
 If the square is occupied by a ship the attacking player notes a hit and a miss if the grid is empty.
+Whenever a ship has been fully hit, the opposing player is notified that the ship has sunk.

 The game is over when all of one player's ships have been.
 The winner is the player with ships left on the board.

 ## Domain Model